canhld94/HeteroServing/README.md

 ## ---- 2020 / 08 / 19 ----

+- Fix problem with crashing on yolov3 fpga, it's very likely because fpga run FP16 but the model is FP32
+- _Problem_:

+- __Road map__:
+  - Implement generic inference engine that support other type of model _in progress_
+  - Implement YoloV2 and Faster RCNN _important_
+  - Implement generic http server that can run with other type of inference engine

+## ---- 2020 / 08 / 19 ----

 - _Problem_:
   - YOLO crash with FPGA server
   - tiny yolo and yolo is not compatible

 - __Road map__:
   - Implement generic inference engine that support other type of model _in progress_
   - Implement Yolo and Faster RCNN _important_ --> done Yolo
   - Implement generic http server that can run with other type of inference engine